What Is LASIK?

 The procedure is designed around each patient’s individual needs.
 To ensure the best results possible, doctors employ advanced imaging and laser vision correction technology during the procedure, and in many cases, custom procedures can be tailored around a patient’s needs should it be necessary to deliver improved vision.

-Who Is A Candidate For LASIK?
+Who Is a Candidate For LASIK surgery?

 Individuals who suffer from vision impairment can benefit tremendously from LASIK, but the procedure is not for everyone.
 A good LASIK candidate should meet the general requirements outlined below, as well as have an understanding of the risks and possible side effects of treatment.
 Ensuring that you meet the recommended conditions of surgery can greatly improve your chances for a positive outcome.
 Your ophthalmologist can evaluate your vision and determine if you would be a suitable candidate for refractive surgery.